emilymech/emilymech/content/home/skills.md

     icon_pack: fa-brands
     name: JavaScript
     description: I implemented an online self-paced reading experiment using jsPsych at the beginning of the COVID-19 pandemic.
-  - icon: presentation-screen
-    icon_pack: fa-solid
-    name: Science Communication
-    description: I have conceptualized & implemented multiple research projects which has led to presentations at scientific conferences as well as published chapters and articles in scientific handbooks and journals.

 # Uncomment to use emoji icons.